How to deal with panic attacks

 "Panic attacks always pass and the symptoms are not a sign of anything harmful happening," he says.
 "Tell yourself that the symptoms you're experiencing are caused by anxiety."

 He says don't look for distractions.
 "Ride out the attack.
 Try to keep doing things.
-If possible, don't leave the situation until the anxiety has subsided."
+If possible, it's important to try to remain in the situation until the anxiety has subsided."

 "Confront your fear.
 If you don't run away from it, you're giving yourself a chance to discover that nothing's going to happen."